intel/rohd-website/docs/_blog/2025-10-27-ai-accelerated-agile-design.md

 ## AI-accelerated Agile Design for the Win

   Our experiences in using AI in an interactive agile design environment show that using AI to assist the design in an iterative, test-driven, always-alive and feature-by-feature design flow is an amazingly synergistic methodology.
 Having a working design and running tests helps keep an LLM understanding the targets of the design while expanding the feature set or focusing on fixing the counter-examples.
 Building features from tests is even easier and more natural when an LLM is implementing the design than when a human is: tests can be described at a higher, more goal-oriented level to drive toward the conditions you want explored as a designer.
-At no point in this experience were we forced to debug a very low, bit-level problem or fencepost error, but rather we simply asked AI to help resolve detailed problems on its own using abstract challenge prompts.
+At no point in this experience were we forced to debug a very low, bit-level problem or fence post error, but rather we simply asked AI to help resolve detailed problems on its own using abstract challenge prompts.

   Another synergy between agile design and employing an LLM within the design loop is the idea of starting from a working design, breaking it with a new feature and then driving toward a full fix for the current feature and previous tests.
 AI lets the designer be far more assertive in making large changes -- witness our refactoring of our tag array to isolate out the valid bit and add read+invalidate, a feature that took minutes to try with an LLM to build a working version and tests for what started out as a high level direction.
-This allowed us us to massively break a currently working design and quickly restore it adding new functionality and verification tests with confidence.
+This allowed us to break a currently working design and quickly restore it adding new functionality and verification tests with confidence.

   Overall, AI-accelerated hardware design is a very effective and satisfying way to achieve very high levels of productivity without the fear of changing too much hardware too quickly to back out of suboptimal design choices in the search of design improvements or advanced features.